Individual Stocks vs Index Funds (Pros And Cons)

 What Are Index Funds?

-An index fund is a type of mutual fund.
-It’s constructed to track a market index like the Dow Jones Industrial Average or the S&P 500.
+An index fund is a type of mutual fund investing.
+It’s constructed to track a stock market index like the Dow Jones Industrial Average or the S&P 500.

 Index funds make up the majority of core portfolio holdings in retirement accounts.
-They follow the overall market and have low operating expenses.
+They follow the overall market and have low operating expenses, which makes for a great passive investing strategy.

-Index funds are so popular because they have extremely low fees; some brokerages even offer zero fees on their index funds!
+Index funds are so popular because they have extremely low fees, unlike mutual funds; some brokerages even offer zero fees on their index funds!

 This means that your money is left to grow over time without being eaten up by fees.